 - Overhead ceiling racks for your garage (or basement) are a great solution for putting away tools, seasonal items, home decoration and so on.

 - Wall-mounted racks are a great option for storing your bike and other sports equipment if you’re living in a small apartment and don’t have access to other storage spaces.

-You can add extra storage to your home not by cutting corners, but by exploiting said corners to their maximum potential.
+You can find home storage solutions not by cutting corners, but by exploiting said corners to their maximum potential.
 Many room corners are basically “dead space” – you don’t have furniture in that area, and you’re not using that space in any other way.